-Figure 6 9 TVBC landscape and character assessment
+Figure 6 9 TVBC landscape and character assessmen

-Use, duplication or disclosure of data contained on this sheet is subject to the restrictions on the title page of this document.
+e, duplication of disclosure of data contained on this sheet is subject to the restrictions on the title page of this docu

 The Assessment sets out that the area is comprised largely of extensive, open-scale arable farming with a weak hedgerow structure and semi-natural woodland as small copses and shelter belts.
 There are also Chalk Downland Ridges, which are distinguished by a series of small hills forming a ridgeline with sculptural and often dramatic scarps.
 This leads down to the River Valley floor in which Over Wallop Village is situated.